 Your call to action should be distinctive, clear and easy to use.
 The real purpose of your email is to elicit a response, so don’t make it difficult to do so.
 Text links may be all well and good but a “Contact Us” or “Find Out More” button will have 10 times the response rate.
 If the button leads to an online form, keep that form short and easy to complete.

 Just like websites, emails have to be mobile friendly too.
 How many times have you received an email that’s too tiny to read or too large for your mobile screen?
-Also, when over 60% of emails are read on a mobile device, it makes sense not to put huge, slowly downloading images in them.
+Also, when over 60% of emails will be read on a mobile device, commonsense dictates not to putting huge, slowly downloading images in them.
 Images are great attention grabbers, but their file size must be small.